COMMUNITY LIVES TOUCHED BY UNITED WAY FUNDING

 The volunteer also split and hauled wood to the porch and promised to return to tend to her yard this summer.
 He was rewarded with some milk & warm cookies!

-COPY OF AN EMAIL FROM A CASA VOLUNTEER - SUBMITTED BY SUSAN ERICKSON, CASA OF THE GORGE EXECUTIVE DIRECTOR
+COPY OF AN EMAIL FROM A COLUMBIA GORGE CASA VOLUNTEER –SUBMITTED BY SUSAN ERICKSON, COLUMBIA GORGE CASA EXECUTIVE DIRECTOR

 Here is the report where I actually get to say: ADOPTION HAS BEEN FINALIZED!